 Successful Applicant Requirements

-Up to 12 Supervising Dentists will be accepted into the Supportive Pathway Pilot Program
+Up to 12 Applicants will be accepted into the Supportive Pathway Pilot Program.

-- Upon acceptance, all Supervising Dentists and ITDs will be required to attend the Supportive Pathway Orientation on October 3 and 4, 2025 in Edmonton, Alberta.
+- Upon acceptance, all ITDs and Supervising Dentists will be required to attend the Supportive Pathway Orientation on October 3 and 4, 2025 in Edmonton, Alberta.

 Participation during Supportive Pathway Program